wangshan/draft-wang-ppm-differential-privacy/draft-wang-ppm-differential-privacy.md

 One can think of `EPSILON` as a measure of how much information about the measurements is leaked by the aggregate result: the smaller the `EPSILON`, the less information is leaked by `S`.
-For many DP mechanisms, it is possible to make `EPSILON` so close to `0` that the difference between `p(S, D1, r)` and `p(S, D2, r)` is negligible.
-However, this requires adding more noise, which has an adverse impact on utility.
-Most applications will accept a non-negligible bound in order to achieve reasonable utility.
-See
-{{dp-explainer}} for details.
+For most DP applications, `EPSILON` will be a small constant, e.g. 0.1 or 0.5.
+See {{dp-explainer}} for details.

 This notion of `EPSILON`-DP is sometimes referred to as "pure-DP".
 The following is a relaxation of pure-DP, called "approximate-DP", from {{DR14}}.
 A